speedyfriend67/Swifile-FileManager/README.md

 SparkCode by SparkleChan is a way to build, make, run Swift projects (and ObjC later).

-This app is originally made in SparkCode (Swifty) by SparkleChan!
+This app is originally made in SparkCode by SparkleChan!

-Currently as this is not confirmed to work with SparkCode yet, as the new C++ helper came along with support for them in SparkCode, also new features.
+Currently as this is not confirmed to work with SparkCode yet, as the new C++ helper came along with support for them in SparkCode, also new features, also nobody try it yet (as far as we know).

 ## Usage